NSTX logo Overview Programming Diagnostics Applications

 How do I add my favorite printer to the Scope menu?

-1. For Scopes run on VMS:
+1. For Scopes run on Unix:

 The printer must be added to the file /usr/pppl/nstx/mdsplus/local/scope_printers.
 Send your request to nstx_sw_dev@pppl.gov.